16-07b: Summary Of Essay Seven: Engels's Second Law, The Interpenetration Of opposites -- Or, Why Dialectical Materialism Can't Explain Change

 On the other hand, if DM were true, change would be impossible.

 [The above argument is set out in more detail here, where several obvious and less obvious objections are neutralised.
 As far as social change is concerned, see here, here and here.]

 Are 'Dialectical Cats' Immortal?

-But, according to the dialectical classics, C(1) can only change into C(2) because of a 'struggle of opposites', and C(1) must also change into that with which it has struggled; hence, C(1) must inevitably change into C(2).
+According to the dialectical classics, C(1) can only change into C(2) because of a 'struggle of opposites', and C(1) must also change into that with which it has struggled; hence, C(1) must 'struggle' with and change into C(2).

 C(2) can't change into C(3) since C(3) already exists!
 If it

 didn't, there would be nothing to make C(2) change, nothing with which it

 By n applications of the above argument: if this 'theory' is to be believed all the stages of a cat's life must co-exist if it is to change.
 In which case, no cat could change, let alone die!
 And what applies to cats, applies to anything and everything in the entire universe that changes.
 All their stages must co-exist, too.

 If everything must co-exist alongside all its developmental stages in order for it to change, it is a mystery how there would be any room left in the dialectical universe for anything to move, let alone change!